Entries for Future Lions 2017 are now closed

 No, but we recommend it.
 If it’s in another language, a clear English translation must be provided along with your entry.

 Yes.
 You must be 18 years old on or before 17 June 2017.

 That’s up to you, but we do ask for five team members maximum.
 It could be the traditional 'Art and Copy' team or it could not.
 Everyone involved will get credit if your team wins, but only two of your team members will be registered.
 Also, only two team members get a trophy and registration pass to the Cannes Lions International Festival of Creativity.
 Your team decides who attends.

 Is there an entry fee?

-No. You're a student.
-We want your ideas, not your money.
+No. You're a student, keep your money.

 Who are the judges?

 AKQA’s Future Lions 2017 Council, which includes: Rachel Barek, Brendan DiBona, Claudia Cristovao, Eric Cruz, Duan Evans, Anna-Louise Gladwell, Ginny Golden, Andy Hood, Michelle Lassman, Peter Lund, Diego Machado, Gavin McLeod, Hugo Veiga and Ian Wharton.